 How should we view and deal with thieves and robbers?
 How do you react and think about immoral people?

-Epictetus responds, "Shouldn't we rid ourselves of people deceived about what's most important, people who are blind - not in their faculty of vision, their ability to distinguish white from black - but in the moral capacity to distinguish good from bad."
+Epictetus responds, "Not at all, but what you should be asking instead is this: 'This man who has fallen into error and is mistaken about the most important mater, and thus has gone blind, not with regard to the eyesight that distinguishes white from black, but with regard to the judgement that distinguishes good from bad - should someone like this be put to death?'"
 He compares the loss of moral capacity with loss of seeing or hearing and he asks if we should execute the deaf and blind?
 If someone loses the capacity to be moral, Epictetus views this as similar to the loss of a sense.
 Should we execute someone who is blind?
 No!
 Similarly, should we execute someone who's ability to make moral choices is lost?
 No!